Upload secret files | Secure | Northflank Application docs

 Each secret file must have a unique path where it will be mounted, and some file content.
 You can use dynamic templating (in the format ${ENV_KEY}) to substitute environment variables into your secret files.

-Secret files are encrypted at rest and injected at runtime as environment variables, or build time as build arguments.
+Secret files are encrypted at rest and injected at runtime or build time.

 Add a secret file